VHS Video Tape to Digital

 $6.00 $5.00 Per Tape

 You receive the digital video file,

 We convert VHS tapes to digital, whether you want your files saved onto a DVD or an MP4 Video File- or both!

 If you want to view your VHS video tape in on your TV, then we can transfer your video tape to a DVD.
 You can watch your DVD on your TV and any computer capable of playing DVD's.

 VHS Videos converted to disc will be saved to a DVD, and each tape will be stored on it's own DVD.
 VHS Tapes will also be returned in a dual DVD case.

-You can have your video files saved to a data disc, thumb drive, hard drive or download it from Pixorial.
+You can have your video files saved to a data disc, thumb drive, or hard drive.

 Video Tapes became popular in the 1970's as an alternative to Movie Film.
 Around the same time BetaMax came out and was a competitor to the VHS tape.
 Obviously VHS Tapes were more popular than BetaMax and became the dominant choice for video recording.

 VHS tapes can be recorded in 2 hour mode, 4 hours, or even 6 hours.
 VHS tapes that are recorded in the longer play mode have a lower quality than the tapes that are recorded in the 2 hour mode.
 The longer recording mode has a slightly lower resolution than the 2 hour recording mode.